GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 Credentials from a mobile wallet.
 But building that takes considerable time and expertise.

+Additionally, you may need an easy solution to dynamically request additional Verifiable Credentials from a user during a session (i.e., "incremental authorization").
+That would once again require a completely custom solution.

 ### The Solution

 A service provider can run this dockerized bridge software that acts as a normal